Thermal nature of confining strings: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Adrien Florio, David Frenklakh and Shuzhe Shi for useful discussions and collaboration on related work.
 We also thank the participants of the QuantHep2025 workshop at Lawrence Berkeley National Lab for insightful comments.
-This work was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, Grants No. DE-SC0020970 (Inqubator for Quantum Simulation (IQuS), S.G.), DE-FG02-97ER-41014 (UW Nuclear Theory, S.G.), DE-FG88ER41450 (SBU Nuclear Theory, D.K., E.M.) and by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under Contract No.DE-SC0012704 (S.G., D.K., E.M.).
+This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, Inqubator for Quantum Simulation (IQuS) under Award Number DOE (NP) Award DE-SC0020970 (S.G.).
+This work was also supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, Grants No. DE-FG02-97ER-41014 (UW Nuclear Theory, S.G.), DE-FG88ER41450 (SBU Nuclear Theory, D.K., E.M.) and by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under Contract No.DE-SC0012704 (S.G., D.K., E.M.).
 S.G. was supported in part by a Feodor Lynen Research fellowship of the Alexander von Humboldt foundation.
 E.M. was supported in part by the Center for Distributed Quantum Processing at Stony Brook University.
+This work was also supported, in part, by the Department of Physics and the College of Arts and Sciences at the University of Washington.